udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot, showing the Start using management groups button that is used to launch the Add management group blade.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image89.png "Start using management groups button")

-    or if you already have management groups in place, you can use the **Add management group** button to launch the **Add management group** blade.
+    If you already have management groups in place, you can use the **Add management group** button to launch the **Add management group** blade.

     ![Azure portal screenshot, showing the Add management group button that is used to launch the Add management group blade.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image91.png "Add management group button")